Competitor Analysis: How to Analyze Your Competitors in 2024

 Listen to more episodes of Cave Bits

-Update: This article has been updated in 2023 to include the most recent best practices.
+Update: This article has been updated in June 2024 to include the most recent best practices and share some of our own experience.

-Competitor analysis helps businesses refine their own strategies.
-It includes identifying new marketing, development, and business opportunities.
-Competitor analysis pinpoints underserved areas of a niche or industry and provides incentives for brainstorming and business planning.
+Competitor analysis helps businesses refine their own strategies. it pinpoints underserved areas of a niche or industry and provides incentives for brainstorming and business planning.

 In order to truly benefit from the competitor analysis, you need to carefully choose the businesses you will be examining.
 Choosing a competitor you can’t actually compete with can cause a lot of frustration and unnecessary waste.